-Sarah Goode: ‘Dateline’–Missing Mom Found Dead In Woods, Killed By Dante Taylor
+‘Dateline’: Missing Mom Sarah Goode Found Dead In Woods, Killed By Dante Taylor

 “Clearly, he wanted something from her that she did not want to give up.
 The evidence will indicate this young lady made a very, very, very foolish decision.
 It was not only foolish, it was fatal.”

-The young mother, who had a four-year-old daughter, would never see her little girl again.
+The young mother, who had a 4-year-old daughter, would never see her little girl again.
 Defense attorneys alleged in court that Sarah Goode had consensual sex with Dante Taylor.
 However, prosecutors believed that she rejected his sexual advances, leading him to murder her.

 According to Newsday, Sarah Goode may have even known him before the party.
 The article indicates that they had grown up in the same neighborhood.
-People who knew Dante Taylor say that he could be scary, and that at times because he couldn’t control his violent temper.
+People who knew Dante Taylor say that he could be scary, and that at times he couldn’t control his violent temper.
 As a youngster, he was known to have bullied at least one person but stopped once he learned that boy’s father had died.

 Dante Taylor gets life without parole in Sarah Goode murder: https://t.co/trEKSuIeHm pic.twitter.com/v7zIUQQQTH